 The following are some examples of how we may use and disclose personal information:

 - in a crisis overseas, we may use personal information provided by family members to locate, identify and assist Australians in distress.
 We may disclose personal information to other agencies and bodies directly involved in the crisis response.

 - if you make an enquiry for information or write to the Department or one of our portfolio Ministers making representations on a particular issue, we may disclose your personal information to another government department or Minister so that your enquiry or correspondence is addressed by the appropriate entity within parliament or government.

-- if you apply for a scholarship, the personal information provided in your application will be used to assess your application and may be disclosed to Australian educational institutions.
+- if you apply for a scholarship, the personal information provided in your application will be used to assess your application and administer the programme if you are successful.
+We may disclose your personal information to Australian educational institutions.